raphaelmue/dashup/docs/specifications/ucs/layout/change_layout/UCS_change_layout.md

 #  6. Extension Points
-If enough time is left after having implemented all use cases, maybe a separation between panel, section and dashboard layout settings could be implemented
+If enough time is left after having implemented all use cases, maybe a separation between panel, section and dashboard layout settings could be implemented.